 In 1911, Wells Fargo took over routes of the Alaska Pacific Express Co. and opened offices in Vancouver and Prince Rupert, British Columbia, and in the Yukon Territory.
 Just a few years later, in 1917, the company expanded beyond British Columbia and used new railroad connections to establish express offices to the east in London, Port Stanley, and Toronto, Ontario.

 Wells Fargo ended its express transportation business in North America in 1918, leaving the company with just a single banking office in San Francisco.
 That banking office continued to maintain strong correspondent relationships with commercial banks in Canada.

-Today, Wells Fargo’s internationally based employees serve businesses and institutions across the globe from offices in 30 countries and territories continuing a longstanding tradition of supporting corporate clients around the world.
+Today, Wells Fargo’s internationally based employees serve businesses and institutions across the globe, continuing a longstanding tradition of supporting corporate clients around the world.